 Dishwashers are the unsung heroes of every kitchen—every top chef can tell you that.

-So, how do you get a job with generous pay, free meals, time off and staff you want to be around?
+But how do you actually get a dishwasher job with generous pay, free meals, time off and staff you want to be around?

 This dishwasher resume guide will help you get there with: